Facial Acupuncture is a time-honoured method of slowing down the signs of aging while also addressing the overall health of the body.

 A series of treatments is generally not recommended in the following cases:

-- Smokers – smoking has a huge impact on skin health and the formation of lines/wrinkles.
+- Heavy smokers – smoking has a huge impact on skin health and the formation of lines/wrinkles.
+It can also impede the skin’s collagen production.
 Realistically, you may not see great results if you are a smoker.
 If you are ready to quit, we can help – with acupuncture as part of the plan.
 Once you are smoke-free the cosmetic acupuncture will have much more noticeable effects.

 - Scarring – if you have very sensitive skin or are prone to keloid scarring, facial acupuncture may not be the best choice.
 Other options such as Qi Beauty may be more suitable.